chapel-lang/chapel/doc/rst/technotes/initializers.rst

 by the ``new`` operator, where the type name and initializer arguments are preceded with the ``new`` keyword.

-If the program declares a type initializer method, it is a user-defined initializer.
-If the program declares no initializers or constructors for a class or record, a compiler generated constructor for that type is created automatically (see below for the status on `Compiler Generated Initializers`_).
+If the program declares an initializer method on a type, it is a user-defined initializer.
+If the program declares no initializers or constructors for a class or record, a compiler generated constructor for that type is created automatically.
+Work has begun on having the compiler generate an initializer instead a constructor, but it is not yet complete (see below for the status on `Compiler Generated Initializers`_).

 User-Defined Initializers
 -------------------------